Animal psychopathology: Self-aggression

 Rhesus macaques have been observed to display self-aggression (SA) including self-biting, self-clasping, self-slapping, self-rubbing and threatening of body parts.
 The rhesus macaques observed were individually caged and free of disease.
 Their self-aggression level rose in stressful and stimulating conditions such as moving from one cage to another.
 Stump-tailed macaques were studied to examine the source of their SA.
 SA increased in an impoverished environment and results support that SA may increase sensory input in poor environments.
 Captive macaques do not socialize the way wild macaques do which may affect SA.
 When allowed to socialize by putting another macaque in the cage or not putting them in a cage, SA levels in macaques decrease.
 Results indicate that SA is a form of redirected social aggression.
 SA is related to frustration and social status, especially in macaques that have an intermediate dominance rank.

+Zoochosis

+Zoochosis is a term for stereotypical, repetitive behavior observed specifically in captive animals.
+Some examples of these repetitive behaviors include pacing, excessive licking, self-biting, and hair/feather plucking.
+Captivity can induce psychological distress in animals, including anxiety, depression, and symptoms similar to OCD.
+This is due to prolonged exposure to stress, such as large crowds of zoo visitors and unpredictable routines, bare environments, and lack of stimulation.
+Another key factor is that captive animals are often unable to perform natural, goal-oriented behaviors such as finding a mate, foraging for food, or avoiding predators.
+Some ways that have been observed to help combat the effects of zoochosis are ensuring that enclosures are kept clean, increasing enclosure size, and providing more natural enrichment.